What is Exception Handling in Java?: try, catch, throw, finally

 ArrayIndexOutOfBoundsException handled in main try-block

-Finally block in Java always executes even if there are no exceptions.
+The finally block in Java always executes even if there are no exceptions.
 This is an optional block.
-It is used to execute important statements such as closing statements, release resources, and release memory.
-For every try block, there could be one final block.
-This Finally block executes after try..catch block.
+It is used to execute important statements such as closing statements, releasing resources, and releasing memory.
+There could be one final block for every try block.
+This finally block executes after the try...catch block.

 Syntax